 Conrad was raised on the beautiful island of Hawai'i and began creating worlds and stories at a young age through music.
 He then found a love through visual storytelling as he began illustrating comic book characters which led to the creation of his own spec comic books.
 It wasn't until his sophomore year in high school, through a film assignment given to him by his English teacher, did Conrad realize his passion and talent for filmmaking.

 Upon moving to Los Angeles, Conrad gained invaluable directing experience both shadowing the directors and working as a Production Assistant on NBC's Emmy winning show, The Office.
 He then went on to work in both Production and Post Production on numerous projects for NBCUniversal, E!
 Entertainment, Sony, FOX, MTV, SpikeTV, and Gametrailers.
-He currently resides in Los Angeles and is a Video Editor for Warner Bros. subsidiary, Telepictures, on the true crime show, 'Crime Watch Daily hosted by Chris Hansen', which recently won an Emmy Award for Best Multi-Cam Editing.
+More recently as a Video Editor for Warner Bros. subsidiary, Telepictures, on the true crime show, 'Crime Watch Daily hosted by Chris Hansen', which recently won an Emmy Award for Best Multi-Cam Editing.

 Clients that Conrad has worked with: